Planning a Circle Tour of Lake Superior

 I've gone on the Circle Tour twice, once in late June-early July and once in late July.
 I went clockwise the first time, counterclockwise the second.

-Both worked; how you plan depends on what you want to do along the way.
+Both worked well; how you plan depends on what you want to do and which festivals you'd like to catch along the way.

 Here are tips to get you started.

-For an overview of what you'll see on the trip, see Circling Superior.
+For an overview of what you'll see on the trip, see Circling Lake Superior.

-For a 10-day, nine-night sample itinerary, with a list of the best places to stay, see Lake Superior's greatest hits.
+For a nine-day, eight-night itinerary, with a list of the best places to stay, see Lake Superior's greatest hits.

-When to go: Late May and June are least crowded and rates usually are lower, though weather is unpredictable and black flies are heaviest.
+Late May and June are least crowded and rates usually are lower, but black flies are heaviest.

 From mid-June, festivals, attractions and tours are at full throttle.
 Canadian schools don't get out until the end of June, so tourism is light there until then.